 4. Adopting sophisticated attribution models has never been more important

 The digital advertising industry has talked a lot in the last few years about introducing more advanced data-driven attribution models without making it a reality.
 However, the need to adapt advertising strategies constantly when there is so much change happening in the world has made many brands realise the value of having this level of visibility on their marketing efforts.

 Mark Kuhillow, Founder at SingleView by R.O.EYE, explained how advertiser priorities have changed recently.

 I really enjoyed the insights the panel provided and, for me, the biggest takeaway was that the rapid changes in the industry have created both difficulties and opportunities in equal measure.
-What will ultimately separate those businesses who capitalize on this moment will be their ability to remove subjectivity from decision-making by efficiently gathering and standardizing data across multiple sources, and then quickly acting on it.
+What will ultimately separate those businesses who capitalise on this moment will be their ability to remove subjectivity from decision-making by efficiently gathering and standardising data across multiple sources, and then quickly acting on it.

-The insights and statistics our panelists referenced throughout our discussion demonstrate the value than can be captured when this is done well, and the opportunities lost when it isn’t.
+The insights and statistics our panellists referenced throughout our discussion demonstrate the value than can be captured when this is done well, and the opportunities lost when it isn’t.